jeroenrinzema/commander/README.md

 ## Getting started

 A "data set" is represented in Commander as a group.
 Every data set contains a group of topics which are used to write different type of messages (commands, events).
-Commander does not limit on how many topics could be defined for a single group.
+Multiple topics could be defined for a single type but only a single consume and single produce topic.

 ```go
 package main